masasakano/rangeary/.github/README.md

 In particular, if built-in Range objects are given, they are always converted into RangeExtd objects internally.

-If any of the given range in the initialization is "empty", that is, +Range#empty?+ returns true, they are ignored, unless all of the ranges given are empty ranges, in which case the "smallest" one will be preserved.
+If any of the given range in initialization is "empty", that is, +Range#empty?+ returns true, they are ignored, unless all of the ranges given are empty ranges, in which case the "smallest" one will be preserved.